 In addition to building muscle and keeping bone mass strong, yoga poses teach us how to maintain balance, improve posture, flexibility and coordination.
 Asanas that address sustaining balance in varied forms are a critical part of prevention in falling, thus preventing the breaking of bones.
 It teaches us how to find and maintain our center of gravity, rooting us more firmly into the earth.

-There are so many other benefits to adopting a regular yoga practice in addition to strengthening bones, and it's never too late to start (and never too early either).
+There are so many other benefits to adopting a regular yoga and energy medicine practice in addition to strengthening bones, and it's never too late to start (and never too early either).
 My personal experience of a sustained yoga and energy medicine practice has grown over the past 30 years to become an integral part of my daily practice.
 I am offering a Bone Health Workshop on Saturday, November 13 through Zoom, so please let me know if you'd like to learn more about how to keep your bones strong.